collective/yaco.structuralcontent/yaco/structuralcontent/README.txt

     ...
     NotFound: ...

-    # This is a bug in plone? why redirect if wasn't posible rename the object?
+    # This is a bug in plone? why redirect if wasn't possible rename the object?
     >>> # "The following item(s) could not be renamed: /picasso" in browser.contents
     # True